UPS Scam Email: Don’t Let a “Delivery Problem” Empty Your Wallet

 Contact UPS directly the safe way

-If you suspect the email might be real, contact UPS using the official UPS website and channels you find there, not the link inside the email.
-That’s what the FTC recommends for shipping notifications: use a site or number you know is real.
+If you think the email might be real, reach UPS through the official website and the channels listed there, not the link in the email.
+That’s exactly what the FTC recommends for shipping notifications: use a site or number you already know is real.

 How VeePN helps you avoid UPS phishing email traps

-A VPN won’t replace common sense, but it can reduce your exposure when scams push you toward risky clicks, sketchy pages, and public Wi-Fi.
-Here’s how VeePN supports safer browsing when online scams spike:
+A VPN won’t replace common sense, but it cuts your exposure when a scam pushes you toward risky clicks, fake pages, and public Wi-Fi.

-- Breach Alert: If your data shows up in a leak, alerts can help you react before scammers use it for account takeovers or sell it on the dark web.
+- Breach Alert.
+If your data turns up in a leak, you hear about it before scammers use it for account takeovers or sell it on the dark web.

-- Antivirus: Extra protection helps catch malicious files that sometimes arrive through attachments or shady downloads linked from scam emails.
+- Antivirus.
+Helps catch the malicious files that sometimes arrive as attachments or downloads linked from scam emails.

-Want an extra safety layer against phishing links and sketchy sites?
-Try VeePN risk-free with a 30-day money-back guarantee.
+Want an extra layer against phishing links and sketchy sites?
+Try VeePN with a 30-day money-back guarantee.

 FAQ